If you ever get the chance to travel to Antarctica, take it. Better still, make it happen.

 A small group of travellers meant we were agile and could get on and off the ship several times a day.

-3. How often will you get off the ship?
+3. How often will you get off the ship in Antarctica?

 Ask the company you’re thinking of travelling with how often you will get off the ship.
 Every day?
 More than once a day?
 How long does it take to get on and off?
 Do you need to be ready to go an hour or more ahead of time?
 How do they manage getting on and off?